Help

 Template tags work as classes and attributes in your HTML elements so you can code your design any way you like and continue updating and reviewing your theme even after adding tags in.

-This also means placeholder content should be included as editable tags are to be added on HTML elements around the content itself.
+This means placeholder content should be included as editable tags are to be added on HTML elements around the content itself.
 This allows for showing examples of how the design should be used.

 Importing